yokilam/unit-1-bootcamp/exercises/bonus.md

 [The Game of Life](http://cs.nyu.edu/courses/spring13/CSCI-UA.0101-001/HW/GameOfLife.html)

+###Exercises++

 #### Create Bonus Challenges for the Assessment!

-> Create some bonus challenges for the assessment.

-> Bonus challenges should be of the following format:
+Create some bonus challenges for the new assessment.
+Bonus challenges should be of the following format:

 ```